castle-engine/demo-models/bump_mapping/tangents/README.md

-# glTF models (converted to X3D) with tangent vectors
+# Test models with tangent vectors

+## 3 models from Sketchfab, in glTF and X3D formats, with tangent vectors

+These subdirectories:

+- `cat-...`
+- `halloween-pumpkin-lantern-knight-...`
+- `jetpack-cat`

-This directory contains 3 models downloaded from [Sketchfab](https://castle-engine.io/sketchfab) and available on various _Creative Commons_ license variants (consult the files `license.txt` or `license.md` in subdirectories for details).
+contain 3 models downloaded from [Sketchfab](https://castle-engine.io/sketchfab) and available on various _Creative Commons_ license variants (consult the files `license.txt` or `license.md` in subdirectories for details).

 The original download from Sketchfab contained glTF files with explicit (provided in file) _tangent_ vectors.